scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 By exploiting the assumptions of the model, we reduced it to a trivial case where every asset return is an affine combination of the others.
-Surely this is *not* what Sharpe had in mind, and yet after re-reading his original papers, the inconsistency was there from the beginning.
-Does that mean that the model is irreparably flawed and that we can't just add up idiosyncratic variances to compute the variance of a portfolio, or hedge out the market risk common to all assets?
+Surely this is not what Sharpe had in mind, and yet after re-reading his original papers, the inconsistency was there from the beginning.
+Does that mean that the model is irreparably flawed and that we cannot just add up idiosyncratic variances to compute the variance of a portfolio, or hedge out the market risk common to all assets?
 In fact, the empirical applications tend to show that we can still do these things, at least as an approximation, because the residual cross-correlations are small: the theoretical issue really lies